 Your operating system will warn you when free space is low.
 With Drive Genius, DrivePulse’s low free-space detection enhances the system built-in detection by automatically adjusting for system use (including virtual memory, sleep images, etc) and warning you of low free-space before it begins to have a negative impact on your computer’s performance.

-In addition to active monitoring, Drive Genius’s File Management utilities can be used to help free up drive space.
+In addition to active monitoring, Drive Genius’ File Management utilities can be used to help free up drive space.
 The Find Duplicates utility will find files by content and select the most recently used file as the master file.
 When removing the duplicate (least recently used) file, it is replaced with an alias so the file is still accessible by all of its various names and file paths.
 The Find Large Files utility lets you search for files that are larger than a set minimum size and have not been accessed in a period of time that you specify.

 A slow running computer can sometimes be an indication of hard drive failure.
-Standard rotational hard drives have moving components that will eventually degrade due to normal wear and tear, and on average will last around 3-5 years.
+Standard rotational hard drives have moving components that will eventually degrade due to normal wear and tear; on average they will last around 3-5 years.
 A drive may fail sooner than this.
 In a few cases, our customer support team has assisted users with a brand new drive suffering physical failure.
 In other situations, we have seen rotational drives last longer than 10 years with regular use.

 To minimize the risk of data loss from physical failure, it is important to use a Data Backup utility to keep a regularly updated copy of all of your important files.
 To further protect against data loss, a hard drive monitoring tool such as DrivePulse in Drive Genius can be used to perform regularly scheduled checks on the status of your data storage devices.